makinacorpus/vms/README.rst

 - **vagrant-ubuntu-1504-vivid64** Ubuntu vivid / 64 bits

-Install Development VM
+Install Development VMs
 --------------------------
-Following theses instructions you can install this git repository on a directory of your local host, then start a Virtualbox vm from this directory. this virtualbox VM is handled by vagrant and will then run the docker VMs or any part of your project.
+Following theses instructions you can install this git repository on a directory of your local host, then start a Virtualbox vm from this directory. this virtualbox VM(s) is handled by vagrant and will then run the docker VMs or any part of your project.
-You will be able to edit any files on the vm from your host, via the **VM** subdirectory which uses under the hood a **sshfs** mountpoint, using **root** to connect to the vm.
+You will be able to edit any files on the vm from your host, via the **VM/<hostname>** subdirectory which uses under the hood a **sshfs** mountpoint, using **root** to connect to the vm.

+By default, we build a cluster of **1** node.

 Prerequisites
 +++++++++++++++